 Carla Mell might be a nano influencer, but you wouldn’t necessarily know that by looking at her profile.
-With a visually arresting feed, she takes great care in the way she portrays her life, interests and brand sponsorships.
-She has an eclectic, yet mild pastel color palette that would be a natural fit for most brands, and the types of content she posts about makes her a great fit for many campaigns that might come her way.
+With a visually arresting feed, she takes great care in the way she portrays her life, interests, and brand sponsorships.
+She has an eclectic, yet mild pastel color palette that would be a natural fit for most brands.
+The types of content she posts about make her a great fit for many campaigns that might come her way.

-Anastasiia, aka @anastasiia_dots has a very fun (and maybe even funky?) aesthetic.
+Anastasiia, aka @anastasiia_dots has a very fun (and unique) aesthetic.
 As a mom, she shares creative and engaging content that many brands could benefit from.
-She has a knack for positivity which her audience responds well to with engagement.
+She has a positive outlook which her audience responds well to.

-As a young mom of two, Fina of @houseofsonshine takes you on a journey of her very real #momlife, while showcasing her approachable take on comfortable fashion.
+As a young mom of two, Fina of @houseofsonshine takes you on a journey of her very real #momlife.
+She also showcases her approachable take on comfortable fashion.
 She’s not sharing high fashion in one frame and messy kids in another.
-Her realness comes through, making her a likable and authentic nano influencer who would perform well for household, clothing and parenting brands.
+Her realness comes through, making her a relatable nano influencer who would perform well for household, clothing, and parenting brands.